MicrosoftDocs/Viva/Viva/engage/setup.md

 _Learn more: [Manage Yammer licenses in Office 365](/yammer/manage-yammer-users/manage-yammer-licenses-in-office-365)_

-## Confirgure and review privacy and security settings
+## Configure and review privacy and security settings

 The Yammer admininstrator can manage the content in Yammer and Viva Engage.
 Privacy and security controls from Yammer are shared with Viva Engage.